 Working with partners, Finance for Peace will develop an iterative peace impact framework and connected set of peace standards for various categories of investment that can be used by the market to guide, measure and validate peace positive investment.

 Finance for Peace is supported by the German Federal Foreign Office (GFFO) and builds on feasibility research supported by the UK Foreign and Commonwealth Development Office (FCDO) on a new sustainable investment category called peace bonds.
 Finance for Peace has been incubated by Interpeace.

 For more information on the Finance for Peace initiative, please see our website: https://financeforpeace.org/.

-B. Conceptual background and description of the assignment
+B. Description of the assignment and related tasks

-The consultancy will last between 150 and 200 days maximum, to be completed before 30 December 2023.
-The exact allocation of days corresponding to the deliverables specified in section C will be jointly determined by the Finance for Peace team and the successful researcher(s) during the kick-off meeting at the beginning of the assignment.
+The exact allocation of working days within these time periods, corresponding to the deliverables specified above, will be jointly determined by the Finance for Peace team and the successful supplier during the kick-off meeting at the beginning of the assignment.

 E. Reporting and feedback

 The tasks listed above are to be performed in an interactive and iterative process in collaboration with staff from the Finance for Peace initiative.
 The service provider(s) will work under the direction the Finance for Peace Communications Advisor and the Global Communications Team of Interpeace.